rgilks/royal-game-of-ur-cli/README.md

 - `just test-clj`: Run unit tests (using Clojure)
 - `just watch`: Run unit tests and watch for changes (using nbb)
 - `just fmt`: Format Clojure files
-- `just sim`: Run a simulation with custom parameters (using nbb)
+- `just sim-nbb`: Run a simulation with custom parameters (using nbb, no parallelism)
-- `just sim-clj`: Run a simulation with custom parameters (using Clojure)
+- `just sim`: Run a simulation with custom parameters (using Clojure)
 - `just repl`: Start a Clojure REPL
 - `just build`: Build the project (creates uberjar and native image)